isamu-isozaki/teamai_test/marketing/product-marketing/demo/acs-setup/index.html.md

 > * `helm init`
 > * `helm repo add gitlab https://charts.gitlab.io`
-> * `helm upgrade -i tanuki --namespace gitlab --set baseDomain=tanuki.website,legoEmail=you@gitlab.com,provider=acs,redisDedicatedStorage=false,postgresDedicatedStorage=false gitlab/gitlab-omnibus` (Replacing baseDomain, and legoEmail as appropriate.)
+> * `helm upgrade -i tanuki --namespace gitlab --set baseDomain=tanuki.website,legoEmail=you@gitlab.com,provider=acs,redisDedicatedStorage=false,postgresDedicatedStorage=false gitlab/gitlab-omnibus` (Replacing baseDomain, and legoEmail as appropriate./index.html.md)
 > * *Note, if you're using a non-trial account, we recommend dropping `redisDedicatedStorage=false,postgresDedicatedStorage=false` which will isolate your database disks.*
 >
 > **Alternate instructions for GitLab EE**
-> * Go to [/free-trial/](/free-trial/) and enter in your info to request a trial license for GitLab EE
+> * Go to [/free-trial/](/free-trial/index.html.md/index.html.md) and enter in your info to request a trial license for GitLab EE
 > * Wait for email
 > * Download license to `~/.gitlab-license`
 > * Install helm chart, adding the gitlab and gitlabEELicense options: